Are you looking for the perfect books for book lovers? Find seven heartwarming books about books, libraries, and reading.

 With an Italian chef and young author in tow, our lonely book purveyor is ready to embark on a search for his long lost love.

-The Little Paris Bookshop is heartbreaking, hopeful, and funny all at once.
-It very eloquently expresses the power of books to heal and the need for human connection.
+One of my favorite books for book lovers, The Little Paris Bookshop is heartbreaking, hopeful, and funny all at once.
+Uncover the power of books to heal and the need for human connection.

 Juliet Ashton, pen name Izzy Bickerstaff, is on a tour of England promoting her latest book, a comedic compilation of columns about life during WWII.